 Inside Favor Church

-Favor Church is situated on the corner of the last level of Shangri-La Plaza in Ortigas.
+Favor Church (check their website) is situated on the corner of the last level of Shangri-La Plaza in Ortigas.
 There is an overflow of attendees present—to the point that they had to create a fifth service on Sundays.
 There are no glass mosaics, no pews, no statues and no cross in the middle of the stage.
 The lights are so dim—where tears can remain unnoticed and prayers stay hushed—centered on the podium.
 (It’s almost as if I were about to watch a play.)

 There is an eclectic mix of people: college students, young adults, mothers and fathers.
 It is a “multi-generational” church.
 More than that, it is a place for imperfect people—outcasts and social pariahs—where one can rest in this promise: Come as you are; you are welcome here.
 After all, the church is a refuge for the sick.